bobmonsour/11tybundle.dev/content/blog/2023/11ty-bundle-5.md

 _Don't miss an issue.
 There are two RSS feeds, one is the [Blog RSS](/feed.xml) for posts like the one you're reading now and those in the [Blog](/blog/) and a second one, [Firehose RSS](/firehosefeed.xml), which includes all of the [categorized](/categories/) posts written by numerous [authors](/authors/)._

 Feedback is welcome; drop me a line at bob dot monsour at gmail.com.

-## Recent releases

-{% set itemType = "release" %}
-{% include 'partials/bundleitems.njk' %}

-## Posts from around the web

-{% set itemType = "blog post" %}
-{% include 'partials/bundleitems.njk' %}

-## Built with Eleventy

-This list is a little light this week, but not really...since all of the above blog posts are about migrating to Eleventy, all of them _should_ be sites that are "Built with Eleventy."

-{% set itemType = "site" %}
-{% include 'partials/bundleitems.njk' %}